 Lisa has practically not been able to study.

-She is so pretty!
+She is so intelligent!.

-I am somewhat preoccupied with my math’s exam.
+I am somewhat preoccupied with my maths exam.

-- Dario’s dog is very friendly.
+Elliot is very friendly.

-- Luisa has most of her friends in this neighborhood.
+Lisa has most of her friends in this neighborhood.

-- Kelly is practically out of college.
+Baby Bot is practically out of college.

 The main use of the adverbs of frequency is to describe how often an action occurs, or how many times has happened, to change the meaning of the sentence.
 Usually, these adverbs can also be seen as adverbs of degree, however, the use is not the same.

 👉 Examples with adverbs of frequency:

-- Dana always goes to the market on Tuesday.
+Billy always goes to the market on Tuesday.

-I will eventually visit you, Marian.
+I will eventually visit you, Baby Bot!.

 What are your daily tasks?

 She usually travels by bus, but today she took the train.

-- Elena occasionally watches TV series.
+Baby Bot occasionally watches TV series.

+These types of words share something in common: they are used to make descriptions and give a deeper meaning to a sentence.
+However, this word’s uses are not interchangeable.
 Adjectives are words used to modify or describe nouns and pronouns, for example, “I have a purple raincoat”, in this sentence “purple” is used as an adjective which describes the color of the raincoat, which is a noun.